Rock music? Well, sort of.

 Then in August 1989 the Russians organised the Moscow Peace Festival.
 The Soviets clearly decided soft rock wasn't enough and instead booked a line up of the best Glam Metal acts in the world including Jon Bon Jovi, The Scorpions, Motley Crue and Ozzy Osborne.

-Eight months later another rock concert, by Pink Floyd with ex-member Roger Waters, celebrated these events by playing an extended version of their Prog Rock album The Wall.
-The Wall was never really about the Berlin Wall.
+Eight months later another rock concert, by Pink Floyd, with ex-member Roger Waters as well, celebrated these events by playing an extended version of their Prog Rock album The Wall.
+But The Wall was never really about the Berlin Wall, at least not in a literal sense.
 In fact I'm not entirely sure what it is about, and I don't think Roger Waters is either.

 So here is my list of the top five rock songs that really were inspired by the Iron Curtain that divided Europe for 44 years.